Looking for visiting hours? Please contact the individual hospital to confirm current visiting hours of the unit you wish to visit.

 If your loved one has their own personal cell phone with them, that is probably the best way to reach them.

-- I am worried that I have COVID-19.
+I am worried that I have COVID-19 or other respiratory infection.
 Should I come to the hospital?

-- Most Covid-19 infections can be managed at home and will not require hospitalization.
+• Most respiratory infections can be managed at home and will not require hospitalization.

-- By keeping people at home and under self-isolation, we are reserving our limited critical care resources for those who truly require life-saving medical care.
+• By isolating at home you are helping to reserve our limited critical care resources for those who truly require life-saving supports.

 Learn more about entrance requirements in health care settings.